variant-inc/actions-python/README.md

 ### 2. Add actions-setup

-1. Add a code checkout step this will be needed to add code to the github workspace.
+1. Add a code checkout step this will be needed to add code to the GitHub workspace.

     ```yaml
      - uses: actions/checkout@v2